Auckland Film Studios: Television shows

 The studios are also used for countless television commercials.

 The studios are laid out over a 4ha site, between Henderson Valley Rd and Railside Ave.
 Within this site are 4 (soon to be 5) Sound Stages, 2 Production Office spaces, Prop and Costume workshops, as well as various commercial film related operations.

 In late 2006, New Zealand's biggest sound stage began construction at Henderson Valley Studios scheduled for completion in mid-2007.
 This sound stage is purpose built and bigger than that owned by Peter Jackson at his Stone St Studios complex in Wellington.

 The studios have been owned by Enterprise Waitakere, the business arm of the Waitakere City Council since 2002.
-It is because of studios such as Henderson Valley, South Pacific Pictures and Studio West, that West Auckland has been dubbed 'Westiewood'.
+It is because of studios such as Auckland Film Studios, South Pacific Pictures and Studio West, that West Auckland has been dubbed 'Westiewood'.